SQL Database Transport

 Details

-- Stores messages, queues, topics, and subscriptions using tables, indices, and functions
+- Stores messages, queues, topics, and subscriptions using tables, indices, and functions/stored procedures

 - Requires no custom extensions or additional services